 Depending on the user institution, it is also possible to request access to a license server using the parameter Select MATLAB license server.
 The license server must be added to an active project by means of a grant application.
 Project admins can restrict access to the license as discussed here.

-If batch mode is activated then MATLAB will execute the provided Matlab script.
+If batch mode is activated the app will execute the provided Matlab input file.
 The job will stop after the execution of the program.
 Using batch mode with MATLAB requires a network license.

 Mandatory parameters for running batch mode are Input file for batch mode, as well as the Input directory with file for batch mode.
 The input file is of MATLAB file type.

 The installation of MATLAB toolboxes requires to start the application with system privileges.
 This is accomplished by launching the terminal emulator, which is located at the bottom of the virtual desktop interface.
 Hence, from the console run the command:

 $ sudo matlab

 Activate a specific license¶

 If your login credentials are not recognized or more than one license is associated with your MathWorks account, you may need to manually activate the MATLAB license.
 In this case, from the virtual desktop interface, open the terminal emulator and run the command:

 $ unset VARIANTmatlab && sudo matlab